k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 - TDM V8.0 introduced integration of **Broadway editors** into the TDM portal when populating either data generation or Custom logic parameters in the task tabs.
 This integration enables users to select valid values from a list, set dates, and configure distributed parameters.

-  Click [here](15_tdm_integrating_the_tdm_portal_with_broadway_editors.md) for more information about the TDM integration with the Broadway editors and related implementation instructions.
+  Click [here](15_tdm_integrating_the_tdm_portal_with_broadway_editors.md) for more information about TDM integration with Broadway editors and related implementation instructions.

-- Sending multiple values in one single parameter — you can define a String input parameter in order to get a list of values into the parameter and split it into an array in the flow, e.g., "CA,NY".
+- Sending multiple values in one parameter — you can define a String input parameter in order to get a list of values into the parameter and split it into an array in the flow, e.g., "CA,NY".
 The Broadway flow can split this String by the delimiter.
 The values must be delimited by the delimiter, which is set in the split Actor in Broadway flow.

 - You can get an input Select statement with binding parameters.
 The parameters' values can be either sent into a separate input parameter or added to the Select statement.
 See the [CustomLogicSql flow's examples](#examples-of-an-input-select-query) above.